List of Monday Night Football results (1970–2005): 1972 NFL season

 The September 25 game marked the New Orleans Saints' debut on Monday Night Football.
 The Saints' opponents, the Kansas City Chiefs, returned to Tulane Stadium for the first time since their Super Bowl IV victory over the Minnesota Vikings.
 Chiefs coach Hank Stram later coached the Saints in 1976 and 1977, although the team moved to the Louisiana Superdome in 1975.
-Saints quarterback Archie Manning made his Monday Night debut as well; 23 years later, his son, Eli Manning, made his Monday Night debut for the New York Giants against the Saints in a game relocated from New Orleans to Giants Stadium after the devastation of Hurricane Katrina three weeks prior.
+Saints quarterback Archie Manning made his Monday Night debut as well; 33 years later, his son, Eli Manning, made his Monday Night debut for the New York Giants against the Saints in a game relocated from New Orleans to Giants Stadium after the devastation of Hurricane Katrina three weeks prior.

 The Patriots were the other team to make its MNF debut in 1972, hosting the Colts November 6.

 The October 9 game between the Oakland Raiders and Houston Oilers at the Astrodome is infamous for an awkward off-field incident.
 During the game, which the Raiders won in a 34–0 shutout, ABC cameras had panned out and showed several fans leaving.
 A cameraman caught one of the few to stay in the game, who showed his disgust with the Oilers' performance by raising his middle finger, prompting Don Meredith to quip, "We're number 1 in the nation."
 The game was the first in the series' three-year history to pit two former AFL clubs against each other.
+After this game, the Oilers went the rest of the season winless, ending with a 1–13 record and again with a 1–13 record in the next season.

 The November 27 game saw the Miami Dolphins make their lone primetime appearance during their 17–0 season.
-The Dolphins had little trouble in dispatching the outclassed St. Louis Cardinals, one of nine games the Dolphins won that season against teams which won five or fewer games (the Cardinals finished 4-9-1 for the third time in four seasons, and did so again in 1973).
+The Dolphins had little trouble in dispatching the outclassed St. Louis Cardinals, one of nine games the Dolphins won that season against teams which won five or fewer games (the Cardinals finished 4–9–1 for the third time in four seasons, and did so again in 1973).

 The December 11 game saw the New York Jets wide receiver Don Maynard set a new NFL record for pass receptions when he caught his 632nd reception, a record that stood until 1975 when Charley Taylor became the NFL all-time pass receptions record holder.